Emily-OBrien-NHS/skunkworks-nursing-placement-schedule-optimisation/README_usage_instructions.md

 There are 3 page options from the 'Choose your page' drop down.
 The documentation page provides a more detailed summary of the intentions behind this app, and how the algorithm works.
 The other 2 pages are part of the app functionality, and their usage instructions are detailed below.

 ## Create student input sheet
 This page enables you to upload the student data provided by the university.
 It will re-format it into the required format on the students tab in the input excel file and provide a file download link for this sheet.
 You can then copy and paste this into the full input excel file.
-It is important that the data from the universities is provided in the consistent format discussed, WORK OUT WHAT THIS IS AND DETAIL/GIVE DOWNLOAD TEMPLATE HERE.
+It is important that the data from the universities is provided in the consistent format described at the end of the Input File Details section.

 ## Run algorithm
 This page will allow you to run the algorithm.
 When this page is loaded, there is a drop down option to 'select your data source'.